International Relations and Diplomacy

-The first year, students attend courses on a.o. international relations theory and methodology.
-The Clingendael Institute will offer courses on a.o diplomacy and practical negotiation trainings.
-The students will also conduct an internship.
+In the first year, students attend courses on subjects such as international relations theory and methodology.
+The Clingendael Institute will offer courses on diplomacy and practical negotiation trainings.
+The students also conduct an internship.

-The second year provides students with knowledge in more specific subfields such as international political economy, conflict, civil war and mediation.
-The students will practice research design, develop a thesis proposal and present their independent research in a thesis.
+The second year provides students with knowledge in more specific subfields such as international political economy, conflict, civil war and mediation etc. The students practice research design, develop a thesis proposal and present their independent research in a thesis.

-All students complete an internship at an (international) organisation.
+All students are required to complete an internship.
 Both Leiden University and Clingendael have contacts with international and domestic organisations including the institutions of the European Union and the Dutch Ministry of Foreign Affairs.
-The programme’s Internship Coordinator will assist students in finding internships and is available for consultation from the beginning of the first year for those with clear ideas of their internship objectives or for those seeking guidance and advice.
+The programme’s Internship Coordinator assists students in finding internships and is available for consultation.

 Leiden University reserves the right to alter or cancel courses.
 Participants will receive due notice of any changes in the programme that may be deemed necessary.